CHILD THERAPY LAB

 -

 This really depends on your child and family's needs.
 Each therapy experience is highly individualized and is dependent on a number of factors including, family/client engagement, presenting problems, motivation, commitment, and practice outside of session.
-I do not use a “one size fits all” approach.
+We do not use a “one size fits all” approach.
 Therapy can last as long as needed to reduce or eliminate the problem, which can range from a few sessions to years.
 You are able to end therapy at any time.

 -

-Individual sessions are usually 45 minutes
+Sessions are usually 50 minutes

 Does my family/child need therapy?